 Washing quinoa with hot water can decrease the saponin content in seeds by up to 20%.
 Roasting quinoa flour can also promote saponin degradation.
 This reduces the bitter taste associated with saponins.

 Heat treatment may also benefit the nutritional quality of many other foods.
-Research suggests that cooking legumes reduces the content of saponins.
+Research suggests that cooking legumes reduce the content of saponins.
 However, this may not be true for all foods.

 Follow a Keto Diet